Brian Wilson, music icon and creative force behind The Beach Boys, dead at 82

 In his interview with the magazine, Wilson said he had found ways to overcome the darkest days of his mental health conditions with the help of medication and regular visits with a psychiatrist.

-On what gets him through the day, he said: “I walk five miles a day in the morning, I eat really good food, I get a little sleep at night—four or five hours, sometimes six if I’m lucky—and I use my love with people.
+On what got him through the day, he said: “I walk five miles a day in the morning, I eat really good food, I get a little sleep at night – four or five hours, sometimes six if I’m lucky – and I use my love with people.
 I use love as a way to get along with people.”

 And when the going got tougher, he said he got through it with his willpower – which he, fittingly, called “Wilson Power.”